Super Facts & Figures

 • haven’t previously owned property in Australia (unless financial hardship rules apply)

-• haven’t already requested release of your super savings under the scheme.
+• haven’t previously received a release of your super savings under the scheme.

-You can ask the ATO to make a FHSS determination to know the maximum amount you can withdraw under the scheme and once ready request to withdraw your funds via a release request.
+You can request a FHSSS determination from the ATO to find out the maximum amount you can withdraw under the scheme and when you are ready, you can apply to release your funds through a release request.

-For information on eligibility, determinations and release requests see here.
+For information on eligibility, determinations and release requests see the ATO website.

 You can withdraw up to: